rachana33/rachana33/README.md

 <h2 align="left">About me</h2>

 <p align="left">
-🎓 MS in Computer Science from Purdue University | MTech in Software Engineering from VIT<br><br>
-💼 Currently building cybersecurity automation platforms at T-Mobile, previously shipped AI-powered solutions at Accenture and connected vehicle diagnostics at Aptiv<br><br>
+🎓 I hold an MS in Computer Science from Purdue University and an MTech in Software Engineering from VIT.
+Currently, I'm contracting at T-Mobile building cybersecurity automation platforms, and before this, I shipped AI-powered solutions at Accenture and worked on connected vehicle diagnostics at Aptiv.<br><br>

-🚀 I love exploring new tech—lately I've been deep diving into RAG systems, LangChain, and building agentic AI workflows<br><br>
+🚀 I'm a constant striver for perfectionism and absolutely love exploring new tech—whether it's diving deep into RAG systems and LangChain, tinkering with robotics, or geeking out about self-driving cars, I'm always curious about what's next.
+I firmly believe that growth starts outside your comfort zone, so I'm always open to new opportunities and experiences that push me forward.<br><br>

+🐾 On a free weekend, you'd probably find me cuddled up on the couch with my game controller, surrounded by cats or dogs (I love them both equally!).
+When I'm not coding or gaming, I love meeting new people and talking about anything and everything—tech, random ideas, life, or that new game I'm currently obsessed with.<br><br>

-⚡ In my free time, I'm constantly working on side projects (check them out below!) because building stuff is just too much fun<br><br>
+🏔️ I'm definitely a mountain person with a city view—best of both worlds!
+And honestly, I never stop learning or building side projects because creating stuff is just too much fun.
-🎯 Big believer in learning by doing—whether it's spinning up a new AI experiment or debugging production issues at 2 AM
 </p>

 <h2 align="left">Featured Projects</h2>